 Currently such data are non-existent in this literature (i.e. none of the pair-wise interactions we found had individual-level data for both the consumer and resource).
 Of the interactions we examined with per-capita performance data on the consumer (i.e. life history; n=28 interactions), none had equivalent measures of performance on the resource (Table 1).
 For the majority of these interactions (18/28), the researchers measured performance at the community level for the resource (e.g. biomass; Table 1) and many had no measure at all for the resource (6/28 interactions; Table 1).
 As expected, researchers that measured population- or community-level data on the consumer (n=18 interactions) collected equivalent data on the resource and consumer (e.g. abundance).
 For the majority of these interactions, researchers also collected population-level (7/18) or community level data for the resource (7/18) (Table 1).
 Across all life history and population/community interactions, researchers measured per-capita performance on the resource for only one interaction (Philippart et al. 2003).

-Part of these discrepancies may stem from differing generation times—studies that can easily observe a resource curve shaped by predation often focus on organisms with generation times on the scale of days to week.
-For example, aquatic studies that focus on phytoplankton as the resource may observe many generations in one summer while a terrestrial study focused on caterpillars in temperate areas would generally observe a comparably smaller number generations (e.g. 1-2, depending on latitude and species for caterpillars).
+Part of these discrepancies may stem from differing generation times—studies that can easily observe a resource curve shaped by predation often focus on organisms with generation times on the scale of days to weeks.
+For example, aquatic studies that focus on phytoplankton as the resource may observe many generations in one summer while a terrestrial study focused on caterpillars in temperate areas would generally observe a smaller number generations (e.g. 1-2, depending on latitude and species for caterpillars).
 When populations turn over too quickly to track individuals, researchers struggle to collect robust data on per capita fitness.
 The fundamental difference in the scale of generation times pervades aquatic/terrestrial comparisons, particularly at lower trophic levels (Borer et al. 2005; Shurin et al. 2005; Gruner et al. 2008), and may drive the difference in the objectives of aquatic vs. terrestrial studies in the phenological mismatch literature.
 Indeed, the majority of researchers studying aquatic-based interactions in our review approached the Cushing hypothesis from the perspective of populations or communities (15/20 interactions), whereas researchers approached terrestrial-based interactions from life-history theory (23/26; Table 2).

-A further divide across studies may come from the size, and population size, of the consumer, properties correlated with generation time: it can be difficult to collect per capita fitness data when consumers are too small and numerous, ultimately making it difficult to track the fate of individuals.
+A further divide across studies may come from the size, and population size, of the consumer, properties correlated with generation time: it can be difficult to collect per-capita fitness data when consumers are too small and numerous, ultimately making it difficult to track the fate of individuals.
 In cases where individuals can be distinguished, marked and monitored, it is possible to gather per-capita data; otherwise data are more likely to be aggregated at the population or community-level.
-In these cases, we may be unlikely to overcome the discrepancy between studies conducted at the individual level and those at the population level.
+In these cases, we may be unlikely to overcome the discrepancy between studies conducted at the individual vs. population level.
 Of the life history interactions, the majority of consumers were birds (19/28) and mammals (6/25; Table 2).
 Comparatively, invertebrates were measured at the population or community level and the vast majority were aquatic (11/12) (Table 2).
 Therefore, only certain classes of organisms are tested for each category of mechanisms and in one type of biome, further limiting generalizations across systems.